 Our success depends in part on our ability to improve sales, in particular at our largest brands.
 A variety of factors affect comparable sales or margins, including apparel trends, competition, current economic conditions, the timing of new merchandise releases and promotional events, changes in our merchandise mix, the success of marketing programs, foreign currency fluctuations, and weather conditions.
 These factors may cause our comparable sales results to differ materially from prior periods and from expectations.
 Our comparable sales, including the associated comparable online sales, have fluctuated significantly in the past on an annual, quarterly, and monthly basis.
-Over the past 12 months, our reported monthly comparable sales have ranged from an increase of 9 percent in April 2014 to a decrease of 7 percent in February 2014.
-Over the past five years, our reported gross margins have ranged from a high of 40.2 percent in fiscal 2010 to a low of 36.2 percent in fiscal 2011.
-In addition, over the past five years, our reported operating margins have ranged from a high of 13.4 percent in fiscal 2010 to a low of 9.9 percent in fiscal 2011.
+Over the past fiscal year, our reported quarterly comparable sales have ranged from a high of negative 2 percent in the second and third quarters of fiscal 2015 to a low of negative 7 percent in the fourth quarter of fiscal 2015.
+Over the past five years, our reported gross margins have ranged from a high of 39.4 percent in fiscal 2012 to a low of 36.2 percent in fiscal 2015 and fiscal 2011.
+In addition, over the past five years, our reported operating margins have ranged from a high of 13.3 percent in fiscal 2015.